Pfizer cuts back vaccine deliveries to EU at 'short notice' | DW | 15.01.2021

 "He reassured me that all guaranteed doses of the first quarter will be delivered in the first quarter," she said of Bourla.

-The US-based company has developed the vaccine together with Germany's BioNTech.
-The EU approved their product in late December, with Moderna's vaccine also getting the green light earlier this month.
+The EU approved the BioNTech-Pfizer product in late December, with Moderna's vaccine also getting the green light earlier this month.
 The Oxford-AstraZeneca is expected to be cleared for use in the EU by the end of the month.

-The latest cuts will likely add more pressure on the governments across the continent, as they struggle with mammoth vaccination drives.
-In Germany and other EU countries, authorities have been accused of dragging their feet or botching the inoculation campaigns.

-Norway, which is not a EU member, was the first to announce the setback.
-The country's Institute of Public Health (FHI) said the pharma giant wants to upgrade its production capacity to 2 billion vaccine doses per year from 1.3 billion currently.
-They also said it was unclear how long it would take before Pfizer is up to maximum production capacity again.

 "We received this message today a little before 10 a.m.
 (0900 GMT).
 We had expected 43,875 vaccine doses from Pfizer in week 3 [next week].
 Now it appears that we will get 36,075 doses," the agency said.